-Suppliers to Nexteer in North America (United States, Mexico, and Canada) shall forward all completed Certificates and other Free Trade Agreement documentation to the attention of Nexteer's service provider, STTAS, using email address: nexteerdocs@sttas.com.
+Suppliers to Nexteer in North America (United States, Mexico, and Canada) shall forward all completed Certificates and other Free Trade Agreement documentation to the attention of Nexteer's service provider, Livingston International, using email address: Nexteer.solicitation@livingstonintl.com.

-Suppliers to Nexteer outside North America shall forward all complete Certificates and other Free Trade Agreement documentation as directed by Nexteer or STTAS.
+Suppliers to Nexteer outside North America shall forward all complete Certificates and other Free Trade Agreement documentation as directed by Nexteer or Livingston International.

-Certificate of Origin - To obtain a USMCA Certificate of Origin form, and for Instructions on how to fill out the form, contact STTAS at SoliHelp@sttas.com or trade.compliance@nexteer.com.
+Certificate of Origin - To obtain a USMCA Certificate of Origin form, and for Instructions on how to fill out the form, contact Livingston International at Nexteer.solicitation@livingstonintl.com or trade.compliance@nexteer.com.